 Public health policy increasingly emphasises good dietary behaviour and an active lifestyle as a means of promoting health.
 Commercial product advertising cannot reasonably be expected to perform the same role as education and public information in promoting a varied and balanced diet but should not undermine progress towards national dietary improvement by misleading or confusing consumers or by setting a bad example, especially to children.
 The spirit, as well as the letter, of the rules in this section applies to all advertisements that promote, directly or indirectly, a food or soft drink product.

-The EU Regulation is mandatory and seeks to protect consumers from misleading or false claims.
-It came into force in July 2007 but was subject to a series of complex transitional periods.
-Specific conditions of use associated with authorised health and nutrition claims are determined at a European level.
+In July 2007, a Regulation of the European Parliament and of the Council of the European Union on nutrition and health claims made on foods (the NHCR) came into force; as a Regulation, the NHCR is directly applicable in EU Member States.
+The NHCR seeks to protect consumers from misleading or false claims by prescribing specific conditions of use associated with authorised health and nutrition claims, which are determined at a European level.
 The EU Register of nutrition and health claims (the EU Register) lists all authorised nutrition and health claims as well as non-authorised health claims that have been rejected.
-It is available at:

 For the purposes of the rules in this section: